cozodb/cozo/docs/source/sysops.rst

 Explain
 --------------

-.. function:: ::explain { <query> }
+.. function:: ::explain { <QUERY> }

     A single query is enclosed in curly braces.
 Query options are allowed but ignored.
     The query is not executed, but its query plan is returned instead.
-    Currently, there is no specification for the return format, but if you are familiar with the semi-naïve evaluation of stratified Datalog programs subject to magic-set rewrites, the returned data is pretty self-explanatory.
+    Currently, there is no specification for the return format, but if you are familiar with the semi-naïve evaluation of stratified Datalog programs subject to magic-set rewrites, you can decipher the result.

 ----------------------------------
-Ops on stored relations
+Ops for stored relations
 ----------------------------------

 .. function:: ::relations

-    List all stored relations currently in the database
+    List all stored relations in the database

 .. function:: ::columns <REL_NAME>